azarboon/cheat-sheet-aws/README.md

 RDS/Aurora IAM authentication: short-lived token, more secure.
 Handled by AWSAuthenticationPlugin.
 Supports MariaDB, MySQL and PostgreSQL.

 Direct access to IAM through HTTPS: using IAM Query API along with access key ID and secret access key

-Ways to control access on API Gateway:
-* IAM permissions: great for users/roles that are already within in your account.
-Does both authentication and authorization.
-Leverages Signature Version 4.
-* Lambda/custom authorizer: Returns IAM policy so its flexible.
-Good for 3rd party auth (OAuth, SAML, etc).
-Does both authentication and authorization.
-* Cognito User Pool: no need to write any custom code.
-Only authentication, no authorization

 ElastiCache: IAM-auth not supported.
 Redis uses Auth command + SG, Memcached uses SASL-based auth.